 What are their needs?
 Very little evangelization has been done among the Baggara tribes.
-The New Testament has been translated into their language, and some Christian broadcasts are also available to them.
-However, because the people are so devoted to the Islamic faith, very few Baggara have converted to follow Jesus.
+The people are so devoted to the Islamic faith very few Baggara have decided to follow Jesus.
 In addition, the nomadic lifestyle of many of the Baggara makes it very difficult for missionaries to reach them.

 There is a great need for qualified laborers to live and work among these Muslims.
 Concentrated prayer and evangelism efforts are necessary in order to reach their hearts with the Gospel.